Conservatory Faculty + Staff

 M.F.A., B.F.A., Stephens College

 Michael Burke’s professional work included 15 seasons at The 5th Avenue Theatre in Seattle as a stage manager and as the company manager, working on more than 35 productions, including the pre-Broadway productions of "Jekyll & Hyde," "Hairspray" and "The Wedding Singer."
 Other regional credits include The Guthrie Theatre in Minneapolis and The American Heartland Theatre in Kansas City.
 At Stephens, Mike oversees all production areas and has technical direction and sound design responsibilities.
 His in-class teaching includes a variety of technical theatre courses.
 Mike is also the faculty adviser to The Warehouse Theatre Company.
-Although cancelled for 2020, he continues as Director of Production and Operations for Okoboji Summer Theatre.
+He serves as Director of Production and Operations for Okoboji Summer Theatre.
 Mike is a proud member of the Actors' Equity Association and the Production Managers Forum and a graduate of Stephens College.

 Martha J. Clarke